 Best Romance: Arashiyama Benkei

 For couples hoping to spend alone time together, the intimacy and zen nature of a ryokan can’t be beaten.
 Close to a bamboo forest and monkey park and mere steps from the river, Arashiyama Benkei provides a romantic spot for couples to reconnect.
 Offering river views, the ryokan provides highly personalized service, with meals served in your room for utter privacy, and a dining staff that walks guests through the multi-course Kaiseiki cuisine (with up to 12 courses).
 Some rooms offer private onsen and numerous amenities and treats are provided, including pajamas and Japanese-style socks for sleep, a toothbrush set, konpeito sweets, and drawstring bags as gifts.
-The hotel is a 2018 TripAdvisor Traveler’s Choice winner and offers private shuttle service from the airport.
+The hotel was a 2018 TripAdvisor Traveler’s Choice winner and offers private shuttle service from the airport.

 Best for Singles: Hotel Celestine Kyoto Gion